dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 ### Allow Access using a NetworkPolicy

-Now, let's enable access to the nginx Service using a NetworkPolicy.
+Now, let's enable access to the nginx service using a NetworkPolicy.
 This will allow incoming connections from our `access` Pod, but not from anywhere else.

 Create a network policy `access-nginx` with the following contents: